 We are long-time Palo Alto and Bay Area residents, and are more than happy to give tips and advice about local attractions, restaurants, etc.

 This is truly a stunning room, designed by one of Palo Alto's premiere architects.
-He also designed the Lucie Stern Community Center, the President Hotel, the Palo Alto Post Office, the old police and fire station (now a senior citizen's center), and much of the 500 block of Ramona Street.
-We should mention that there is one step leading up into and down again in the room.
+He also designed the Lucie Stern Community Center, the President Hotel, the Palo Alto Post Office, the old police and fire station (now a senior citizen’s center), and much of the 500 block of Ramona Street.
+We should mention that there is one step leading up to the room, and once inside, there is one more step down into the room.

 We expect appropriate reasonable quiet behavior.
 We don't allow smoking or pets.
 For those with bikes, we have a covered place outside where you can store it and ask that you don't bring it into the room.